 - Choose foods that are not fried and have only a small amount of cheese.

 - Guacamole is a healthier choice than sour cream, but be careful to not eat too large of a portion.

-- Good choices include gazpacho, chicken with rice, rice and black beans, soft tortillas, and items that are baked.
+- Good choices include gazpacho, chicken with brown rice, rice and black beans, and items that are baked or grilled.